Clinical Trials.

 -

-Atopic Dermatitis, also called atopic eczema, is a skin condition that causes intense itching and red, irritated patches, often on the face, arms, and legs.
+Eczema, also called Atopic Dermatitis, is a skin condition that causes intense itching and red, irritated patches, often on the face, arms, and legs.
 It’s more than just a skin issue—it can affect your overall health, mood, daily activities, and even social life.

 -